What Are Polarized Lenses For?

 - ATM cash machines

-It is important to keep in mind that if your sunglasses are labeled as blocking the sun’s harmful ultraviolet (UV) rays, it does not mean they are polarized too.
-Polarized lenses will be labeled as such.
+Keep in mind that if your sunglasses are labeled as blocking the sun’s harmful ultraviolet (UV) rays, it does not mean they are polarized too.
+Polarized lenses will have a label saying so.

 To learn more about the benefits and drawbacks of polarized lenses, talk with your eye care provider.